Jacinda Ardern: COVID-19 and vaccination programme

 On 26 January 2021, Ardern stated that New Zealand's borders would remain closed to most non-citizens and non-residents until New Zealand citizens have been "vaccinated and protected".
 The COVID-19 vaccination programme began in February 2021.

 In the outbreak of the COVID-19 Delta variant in August 2021, she prompted the government to enact a nationwide lockdown again.
 By September, the number of new community infections began to fall again; comparisons were made with an outbreak in neighbouring Australia, which was unable to contain a Delta variant outbreak at the same time.

-In early October 2021, after one and a half years of pursuing a "Covid zero" strategy—a policy maintained even as many of its neighbors transitioned to living with the viral threat—New Zealand finally ended its zero-Covid approach, becoming the last country in the world to do so, apart from China.
+In early October 2021, after one and a half years of pursuing a "Covid zero" strategy—a policy maintained even as many of its neighbours transitioned to living with the viral threat—New Zealand finally ended its zero-Covid approach, becoming the last country in the world to do so, apart from China.

 On 29 January 2022, Ardern, Governor-General Cindy Kiro and chief press secretary Andrew Campbell self-isolated after being in close contact with a COVID-19 case on an Air New Zealand flight on 22 January.

 During a routine school visit by Ardern, vociferous protestors gathered; Ardern was driven away, chased by protesters.
 The previous month Ardern's vehicle had been chased by anti-vaccination protesters calling her a Nazi and yelling obscenities; Ardern said it had been "just another day".

 Ardern's government faced significant criticism for its border management during the COVID-19 pandemic, particularly the Managed Isolation and Quarantine (MIQ) system.
 Thousands of New Zealanders were stranded abroad sometimes for years due to the system's limited capacity.
 Critics highlighted the severe consequences, including homelessness, financial ruin, family separation, and mental health crises.
 In April 2022, the New Zealand High Court ruled that aspects of MIQ violated international human rights, finding the policies arbitrarily restricted citizens' right to return home under the International Covenant on Civil and Political Rights.
 During a May 2022 appearance on The Late Show with Stephen Colbert, Ardern stated that during the two and a half years New Zealand had closed its borders, "New Zealanders could come and go and use quarantine," a remark widely criticised as tone-deaf and dismissive of the hardships many thousands endured.
 While the policies were credited with limiting the virus's spread, their social and personal costs remain a controversial aspect of Ardern's pandemic leadership.